braziljs/eloquente-javascript/02_program_structure.md

 {{index [nesting, "of expressions"], "human language"}}

 This shows part of the beauty of a language-based interface.
-Expressions can contain other expressions in a way very similar to the way subsentences in human languages are nested—a subsentence can contain its own subsentences, and so on.
+Expressions can contain other expressions in a way similar to how subsentences in human languages are nested—a subsentence can contain its own subsentences, and so on.
 This allows us to build expressions that describe arbitrarily complex computations.